Our Lovable app leaked every user's data on day one

 Lovable generated the schema with user_id columns on every table that needed tenancy: invoices.user_id, customers.user_id.
 The API routes filtered by the authenticated user.
 Every select had .eq('user_id', user.id) chained on.

 That was reassuring.
-The data model knew about tenancy.
-The query layer used it.
-We assumed, like anyone reasonable would, that the database itself was enforcing row ownership.
+The data model knew about tenancy, the query layer used it, and we assumed the database itself was enforcing row ownership.
 Why else would the user_id column exist?

 That assumption is the bug.